pesalerno/Pseudacris-island-genomics/Pseudacris-data-filters-results.md

-Pseudacris output from populations with no filters, then plink filters in order
+*Pseudacris* output from populations with -p 1 -r 0.5, then plink filters in order

-1. filter loci with less than 60% sequenced
+1. filter loci with less than 65% sequenced

 		Options in effect:
 		--ped Pr.all.short-z.ped